 Infarction and necrosis through the mesenteric ischemia

-The mesenteric infarction is the acute closure of an intestinal vessel, which leads to critical insufficient supply of the intestine with infarction and necrosis of the portion supplied through the vessel.
+The mesenteric infarction is the acute closure of an intestinal vessel, which leads to the critical insufficient supply of the intestine with infarction and necrosis of the portion supplied through the vessel.
 It can be either an infarction of an artery or a vein around the closure.

 Epidemiology of Mesenteric Ischemia

 In cases of acute visceral arterial occlusion, it is a disease mostly of elderly people over 60 years.